-Principles of Corporate Finance, by R. Brealey, S. Myers, and F. Allen, 10th edition, McGraw Hill, 2010.
+Principles of Corporate Finance, by R. Brealey, S. Myers, and F. Allen, 11th edition, McGraw Hill, 2013.
 (BMA)

 This is a recommended textbook because some lectures will closely follow the book, but lectures will be self-contained and it is possible to complete the course successfully without the textbook.
-Older versions of the book are fine, and a copy of the textbook will also be on reserve in Lippincott Library.
-If you use an older version, please note that chapter numbers will all be different by one.
+Older versions of the book are fine as well, and a copy of the textbook will also be on reserve in Lippincott Library.
+If you use an older version, please note that chapter numbers can be different.